Information Dynamics in a Model with Hilbert Space Fragmentation: Entanglement Entropy and Eigenstate Thermalization

 The average of the random states deviates from the maximum entropies for small values of $\alpha$ and small system sizes.
 In this regime the contributions of small sectors dominate.
 For such small blocks the approximation by a random state is no longer well justified, explaining the deviations.
 In this regime, the contributions of larger sectors are negligible and the entropy is well approximated by the results for the $L=2$ chain.
 This case is also exactly solvable.
 The first order term for small $\alpha$ gives a logarithmic contribution

-A comparison to our numerical calculation shows excellent agreement (see appendix~\ref{smallalphaentropy}).
+A comparison to our numerical calculation shows excellent agreement (see appendix~\ref{smallalphaentropy} and Fig.~\ref{fig:lsmallalpha}).
 Notwithstanding, for larger $\alpha$ and large system sizes the randomized sector wavefunctions give an accurate bound for the maximally reached entanglement entropy.

 This picture gives also an accurate bound for the depth of the dips at multiple times of $2 \pi$: At these times, the smallest sectors are fully disentangled.
 As a first estimate, one can now assume the sectors up to length four to be again in the disentangled initial configuration.
 For sectors up to length three this statement is exact, for four rungs this is a rough, but good estimate.
 The other sectors are still assumed to be fully scrambled.
 One can now take again the average over random configurations, but now with the constraint that the triplet subsectors up to length four are fixed to their initial configuration.
 As can be seen in Fig.~\ref{fig:differentalpha}(b), this approximation recovers the minima of the entropies quite well.